micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 ### Benefits

-This modular approach with structured metadata greatly increase the code **reusability** and **upgradability**, by allowing automated tools to bring into the project the required components, and to automatically manage the dependencies, accepting only combinations of compatible packages.
+This modular approach with structured metadata greatly increase the code **reusability** and **upgradeability**, by allowing automated tools to bring into the project the required components, and to automatically manage the dependencies, accepting only combinations of compatible packages.

 Such solutions are already available for other languages, the most successful one being [npm](https://www.npmjs.com) (The Node Package Manager), for Node.js/JavaScript modules.